mtangemann/r3/docs/repository_format.md

     match any file belonging to the job.
   - `hashes`: A dictionary apping paths to hashes (as specified aboce).
 The key `.` maps to the overall job hash.
+  - `timestamp`: The timestamp when the job was created as an ISO 8601 string.

 - The custom metadata file may contain arbitrary metadata.
 Tools building on R3 may further specify parts of the information provided in that file but should fail